UNSAT3D/unsat/README.md

 All configuration settings should be in the config file rather than the code itself.

 Anything in one config can be overridden by a second one, or by single options as we do above for the data path.
-For instance to turn on profiling you can add: `--trainer.profiler pytorch`.
+For instance to turn on profiling you can add: `--trainer.profiler pytorch`, or to use a predefined configured profiler, add `configs/profiler.yaml`.

 ## Snellius